How To Clean Your Engine Bay

-Here’s a list of common spills and splatters you’ll find in an engine bay as curated by The Drive’s editors and their decades of experience.
-You’re welcome.
+Here’s a list of common spills and splatters you’ll find in an engine bay as curated by The Drive’s editors based on their decades of experience.

 Because the brake master cylinder is mounted near the top of the engine on most cars, spills and splatters can quickly dirty an engine bay.

-We’ve all been there when a radiator overheats, blows its top, and shoots scaldingly hot coolant over the piping-hot engine bay.
+We’ve all been there when a radiator overheats, blows its top, and shoots scalding coolant over the piping-hot engine bay.
 Steam and the fluorescent liquid erupt, and the bay looks like you just murdered an alien.

 We’re not psychic, nor are we snooping through your toolbox or garage, so here’s exactly what you’ll need to get the job done.